Arnab-Developer/Model-Validation/README.md

 ```

 When this class has been used in the controller and view then automatically ASP.NET did validation
 with it.
-We need to check if the model is valid in the controller.
+We need to check if the model is valid in the `ModelValidation.Controllers.RegistrationController`
+controller at the time of saving data in the database.

 ```csharp
 if (ModelState.IsValid)